IU Residents

 Eligible Employees

-IU Residents appointed by the IUSM Office of Graduate Medical Education or IU School of Optometry are eligible to receive certain benefits, including medical and dental coverage, as follows:
+IU Residents appointed by the IU School of Medicine Office of Graduate Medical Education or the IU School of Optometry are eligible to receive certain benefits, including medical and dental coverage, as follows:

 • Full-time (75-100% FTE): Eligible for all benefits

-• Part-time (50-74% FTE): Eligible for all benefits except TSB spending accounts, Life and AD&D insurance, and Supplemental AD&D
+• Part-time (50-74% FTE): Eligible for all benefits except flexible spending accounts, Life and AD&D insurance, Critical Illness insurance, and Supplemental AD&D insurance

 Eligible Dependents

-• Children who meet all of the following criteria:
+• Children who meet all the following criteria:

-• The child has one of the following relationships to the employee, or spouse:
+• The child has one of the following relationships to the resident or spouse:

-- A child for whom the employee or spouse has been legally appointed sole guardian for an indefinite period of time; and
+• A child for whom the resident or spouse has been legally appointed sole guardian for an indefinite period of time; and

 • The child is age 25 or under (eligibility ends at the end of the month in which the child reaches age 26), or qualifies for Disabled Child Eligibility.

-• A child for whom the employee is legally required to provide health care coverage under a Qualified Medical Support Order, as defined by ERISA or an applicable Indiana state law.
+• Additional eligible individuals include children for whom the resident is legally required to provide health care coverage under a Qualified Medical Support Order, as defined by ERISA or an applicable Indiana state law.

-• When an adoption is in the legal process, coverage for such child may begin from the point the child is placed with the employee (granted custody) for the purpose of adoption.
+• When an adoption is in the legal process, coverage for such child may begin from the point the child is placed with the resident (granted custody) for the purpose of adoption.

-• Proof that an individual is a qualified dependent (marriage or birth certificate, guardianship orders, as applicable) is required at the time of initial enrollment and periodically thereafter.
+Documentation providing proof that an individual is a qualified dependent (e.g., marriage or birth certificate, guardianship orders) is required at the time of initial enrollment and periodically thereafter.
 Failure to provide proof of dependent eligibility within 30 days of the university's written request for such proof may result in termination of health plan coverage.

 Disabled Child Eligibility